Couple separated by COVID-19 celebrates 75th wedding anniversary

-ANDERSON – Bill and Christine Tranbarger recently celebrated their 75th wedding anniversary and for most that time the couple has been inseparable.
+ANDERSON – Bill and Christine Tranbarger recently celebrated their 75th wedding anniversary and for most that time the couple have been inseparable.

 That all changed for the couple residing at Bethany Pointe when both Bill and Christine contracted the COVID-19 virus.